To say Jason Soto has understood the value of mentors from an early age is a bit of an understatement. He was born to one of his best.

 Indeed, Soto has taken his mom’s example to heart throughout an ambitious career.
-As an economics major just out of Wesleyan College, he landed a challenging position at Prudential, swiftly completing five rotations before moving to an associate position at GE Capital.
+As an economics major just out of Wesleyan University, he landed a challenging position at Prudential, swiftly completing five rotations before moving to an associate position at GE Capital.
 At GE, he was promoted twice within two years and was soon leading the underwriting of new credit opportunities as a vice president.
 Eventually, he rose to chief credit officer of the corporate finance division.
 Now chief credit officer (CCO) at East Coast-based Webster Bank, Soto has earned a reputation as a confident credit executive who tempers his hard-charging energy with an honest desire to motivate others in a positive environment that makes them want to come to work in the morning.

 So far, it’s been a career with many interesting turns.

 While at GE, Soto threw himself into projects and roles that didn’t necessarily lead directly to his ultimate goal but offered him the scope and perspective necessary to become a seasoned CCO.
 There, he met a more senior executive mentor who took him under his wing and let him in on what he called “the great pause”—or taking a deliberate, patient step back so that he could see the bigger picture.
 “That was hard for me, and [he] really had to drill it into me a few times throughout my career for me to understand it.
 As I’m mentoring folks now, it’s a critical skill I try to teach.”